jbrage/ExcitonQuenching/README.md

 # ExcitonQuenching
 Calculation of ionization quenching correction factors in plastic scintillators

-OBS: To be updated ASAP
+OBS: To be updated
+Please contact jeppebrage@gmail.com if intended to use

 ## Installation
 Linux (Tested on Ubuntu 16.04)